Fertilizing Palm Trees- Milorganite Agronomist

 Check with your local university extension to learn more about the common nutrient deficiencies in your area and to have your soil tested to identify specific nutrients deficient in your soil.

-Fertilizers NOT to use
+What Fertilizers NOT to use on palm trees

 Don’t use quick-release, manufactured turf fertilizer near palm roots, as this type of fertilizer can cause a nutrient imbalance in the soil.
 Turfgrass fertilizers are typically high in nitrogen (N) and low in potassium (K).
 The high level of nitrogen promotes growth that can’t be supported by the low amount of potassium, creating a potassium deficiency that would be worse than if no fertilizer had been applied.